Get stories and expert advice on all things related to college and parenting.

 If your student takes a car to college and remains on your auto insurance policy, you need to alert your insurance company.
 Depending on where they attend school, you may have to make changes to meet minimum coverage requirements for that state, which could impact your premium.
 The vehicle will also be rated based on its location, which could also make a difference in your premium.

-Residence halls are not secure environments.
+Residence halls and off-campus apartments are high-traffic areas and are not secure environments.
 Although students must have an ID card to enter their dorm, it's easy for someone to enter with a resident, and students aren't always diligent about keeping their individual rooms locked.

 Your homeowner's policy may extend to cover your student's belongings, but talk to your agent about what is covered and whether or not you need to purchase additional insurance.
+Most homeowner’s policies include terms, exclusions, and limitations for students living outside of the home.
 If your student lives off campus, renters insurance is necessary and should be a separate policy in your student's name.
-These policies are inexpensive and will protect your student against theft and property damage and also provide liability coverage.
+These policies are inexpensive and can protect your student against theft and property damage, and also provide liability coverage.

 Identifying theft insurance can guard your student against financial loss.
 Your current homeowner's policy may include identity theft coverage or allow you to purchase a rider for fraud protection.
 When shopping for coverage, compare deductible levels and whether the policy covers costs such as court fees and lost wages.